top of page

 Trust for Bereaved Young Persons age 18-25:

-In the realm of testamentary trust provisions, we encounter a distinctive legal construct known as the Bereaved Young Person’s Trust, colloquially referred to as the 18-25 trust.
-Such trusts come into existence when a bequest is directed towards the testator's offspring, contingent upon them attaining an age between 18 and 25.
+When it comes to testamentary trust clauses, there's this interesting legal setup known as the Bereaved Young Person's Trust, or the 18-25 trust.
+These trusts come into play when a gift is given to the testator's kids, but only if they hit that age milestone between 18 and 25.

-It's crucial to emphasise that these trusts find application exclusively for the testator's biological or stepchildren.
-Grandparents, by way of illustration, lack the prerogative to include this trust in their wills for their grandchildren.
-Consequently, any bequest earmarked for grandchildren or nieces, for instance, will instantiate either a bare trust or a relevant property trust.
+It's important to point out that these trusts are only used for the testator's biological or stepchildren.
+Grandparents, for example, can’t include this trust in their wills for their grandkids.
+So, any inheritance set aside for grandchildren or nieces, for example, will create either a bare trust or a relevant property trust.

 For a trust to qualify as a Bereaved Young Person’s Trust, it must meet the following conditions: